CoboGlobal/cobo-waas2-python-sdk/docs/DispositionResponse.md

 # DispositionResponse

-The response for a disposition request.
+The response for a disposition creation request.

 ## Properties